oeb25/msc-thesis/full.md

 > [!proof]
-> The condition for being a folding tree, is that the set must be closed under prefix in accordance to \cref{definition-folding-tree}.
+> The condition for being a folding tree is that the set must be closed under prefix in accordance to \cref{definition-folding-tree}.
 To show this, let $\T_1$ and $\T_2$ be arbitrary folding trees, then we can assume that
 > $$
 > \forall \rho \in \T_1 : \prefix(\rho) \subseteq \T_1, \;\text{ and, }\; \forall \rho \in \T_2 : \prefix(\rho) \subseteq \T_2.
 > $$